AlexanderLJX/SIT-Data-Visualization-and-Analysis/README.md

 **Restaurants csv:**
  - **href:** Link to the restaurant.
 Format is a string.
- - **Sub Area:** Sub areas of the 55 Planning Areas in Singapore.
+ - **Planning Area** 1 of the 55 Planning Areas in Singapore.
+Format is a string
+ - **Subzone:** Subzone of planning area.
 Format is a string.
  - **Name:** Name of the restaurant.
 Format is a string.
  - **Search Engine Rating:** 1 means it it the first restaurant that appears in the list when searching that specific area, 2 means it's the second, and so on.
 Format is an integer.
  - **Sponsored:** Whether the restaurant paid for google advertising.
 This will probably mean it will be the first to appear in the list, search engine rating 1.
 Format is a string, either 'Yes' or 'No'.